 Raggedy Ann dolls were created by a grief-stricken father who lost his daughter to a vaccine-related illness, and who wished to broadcast the risks of vaccination.

 Raggedy Ann was created in 1915 by Johnny Gruelle, whose daughter Marcella died at the age of 13 after receiving a vaccination.

 Raggedy Ann was patented before Marcella's death and had nothing to do with vaccine opposition.

 In 1921, Johnny Gruelle’s 8-yr old daughter was vaccinated in school without her parents’ permission.
 Between the time she became ill from the vaccination and her death a few months later, her body was completely limp, like a rag doll.
 It was this sick vaccine-injured child that inspired Gruelle to create the Raggedy Ann doll.

-The myth was hinted at by the Wall Street Journal in February 2015.
 In general, the memes and articles advanced the claim that Raggedy Ann dolls were created by Johnny Gruelle in 1915 as symbols of the dangers and deaths purportedly associated with vaccines.
-The meme and the rumor clearly had sticking power and regularly made the rounds on social media, and while there were certain things it correctly stated, the gist of the “vaccination” claim was easily disputed.
-Historians at doll enthusiast site DollKind.com noted that Gruelle's purported creation of a "dead" and "lifeless" tribute to his daughter with X marks over the doll's eyes were "absurd":
+The rumor clearly had sticking power and regularly made the rounds on social media, and although aspects of it may be correct, the gist of the “vaccination” claim is easily disputed.

 Raggedy Ann has been historically associated with the anti-vaccination movement, and there is some truth and some fiction associated with this belief.
 The tragic truth that still wrenches our hearts to this day is that Johnny Gruelle’s little daughter died after being given a mandatory smallpox vaccination at school.
 The child was just 13 years old, and her loss was devastating to Johnny Gruelle, who then became a proponent of the anti-vaccination movement.
 However, there is an absurd school of thought that asserts that the Raggedy Ann doll was created as a limp and lifeless-looking creature to symbolize Gruelle’s dead child.
 This is certainly not the case, and Gruelle’s registered patent of the Raggedy Ann character occurred right around the time of Marcella’s death.
 Evidence indicates that he had been working on perfecting Raggedy Ann prior to this tragedy in his family.